ADGEfficiency/dsr-rl/PITCHME.md

 Sparse

-A well defined reward signal is often a limit for applications of RL
+A well defined reward signal is a limit for applying RL
-- autonomous driving - whats the reward?

 ---
 ### Reward hypothesis